 Paleontological Potential: The probability that a geologic unit contains fossils.

-Paleontological Productivity: The relative abundance of fossils encountered in a specific geologic unit.
+Paleontological Productivity: The relative abundance of fossils that have been encountered in a specific geologic unit.

 Paleontological Resource Monitor: A person trained in the identification of fossils in the field and who monitors construction activities for paleontological resources.